libretime/libretime/docs/admin-manual/README.md

 :::tip

-Before following any steps, be sure that your system is up-to-date!
+Before following any steps, be sure that your system is up-to-date.

 :::